Skip to content

 With Uni

 The notebook loads component-to-supplier edges across multiple tiers and defines a recursive upstream traversal rule.
-For any finished product or sub-assembly, Uni traces the complete supplier lineage — every entity that contributed material, no matter how many tiers removed.
-Country-of-origin data propagates through the chain, and single-source risks are identified where a component depends on exactly one supplier at any tier.
-The logic is 10 declarative rules, not a custom graph database deployment.
+For any finished product or sub-assembly, Uni traces the complete supplier lineage — every entity that contributed material, no matter how many tiers removed (the seed data spans three tiers, from finished part through sub-assembly to raw material).
+Each part's kind (finished, sub-assembly, or raw) is visible at every tier of the trace.
+The logic is 2 declarative rules — a base case plus one recursive case — not a custom graph database deployment.

 What You'll See